Opuntia stricta: Distribution

-Opuntia stricta occurs naturally in coastal beach scrub and sandy coastal environments in South Carolina, Georgia, Florida, and along the Gulf Coast in Texas, Mississippi, and Alabama in the United States, as well as Bermuda, the Caribbean, eastern Mexico, Central America, and northern South America (in Venezuela and Ecuador).
+Opuntia stricta occurs naturally in coastal beach scrub and sandy coastal environments in South Carolina, Georgia, Florida, Louisiana along the Gulf Coast in Texas, Mississippi, and Alabama in the United States, as well as Bermuda, the Caribbean, eastern Mexico, Central America, and northern South America (in Venezuela and Ecuador).
 O. stricta is a major component in the understory of Bahamian dry forests in the Bahamas and the Turks and Caicos Islands.

 Invasive species

+Opuntia stricta is listed in the IUCN's "List of the world's 100 worst invasive species".
 Opuntia stricta has been introduced to other parts of the world, including Africa (including Madagascar), Australia and southern Asia.
 O. stricta is considered an invasive species in South Africa and Kenya.
 In Australia it has been the subject of one of the first effective biological control exercises using the moth Cactoblastis cactorum.
 It was declared a Weed of National Significance by the Australian Weeds Committee in April 2012, but continues to be kept under control by the use of the Cactoblastis moth and a cochineal insect, Dactylopius opuntiae.